Frequently Asked Questions

 Q: How long will Visual FoxPro be supported by Microsoft?

-A: Visual FoxPro 9.0 has standard support by Microsoft through December 2009 and extended support through December 2014 via the developer tools lifecycle support plan.
+Visual FoxPro 9.0 has standard support by Microsoft through January 2010 and extended support through January 2015 as per the developer tools lifecycle support policy.

 Q: How long will the SOAP Toolkit included in Visual FoxPro 9.0 be supported by Microsoft?